-3. School Improvement Members & Trustees (the Board) CEO and Executive Team Local Governing Body Principal Create robust accountability, oversight and assurance for educational performance through the Trust school improvement strategy Hold executive leaders to account for the educational performance of Trust schools and its pupils, and the performance management of staff Accountable for the attainment and progress of disadvantaged pupils who attract the pupil premium, catch up and other targeted payments the schools' performance Responsible for knowing, understanding and challenging: The school in its self- evaluation of significant strengths and weaknesses The school's response to the recommendations of its last inspection The school vision and intent for the curriculum Pupils' overall progress and attainment Progress and attainment of different groups of pupils (including but not limited to pupil premium and others facing financial disadvantage, special educational needs and disability, looked after children, different ethnic groups with English as an Additional Language, most Responsible for the accurate self-evaluation of the school, its strengths and weaknesses and for implementing a 3 year plan of action to improve and develop based on the evaluation Ensures a high quality of education is provided for all children Has a detailed understanding of pupil attainment and progress (and the attainment and progress of specific groups), underpinned by sound evidence (including at individual pupil level) Ensures appropriate action is taken in a timely, consistent and strategic way to address areas of weakness and improve academic performance, drawing on the best available evidence and monitoring impact special educational needs and disability, looked after children, different ethnic groups with English as an Additional Language, most able pupils, differing ability cohorts) able pupils, differing ability cohorts).
+3. School Improvement Members & Trustees (the Board) CEO and Executive Team Local Governing Body Principal Create robust accountability, oversight and assurance for educational performance through the Trust school improvement strategy Hold executive leaders to account for the educational performance of Trust schools and its pupils, and the performance management of staff Accountable for the attainment and progress of disadvantaged pupils who attract the pupil premium, catch up and other targeted payments the schools' performance Responsible for knowing, understanding and challenging: The school in its self-evaluation of significant strengths and weaknesses The school's response to the recommendations of its last inspection The school vision and intent for the curriculum Pupils' overall progress and attainment Progress and attainment of different groups of pupils (including but not limited to pupil premium and others facing financial disadvantage, special educational needs and disability, looked after children, different ethnic groups with English as an Additional Language, most Responsible for the accurate self-evaluation of the school, its strengths and weaknesses and for implementing a 3 year plan of action to improve and develop based on the evaluation Ensures a high quality of education is provided for all children Has a detailed understanding of pupil attainment and progress (and the attainment and progress of specific groups), underpinned by sound evidence (including at individual pupil level) Ensures appropriate action is taken in a timely, consistent and strategic way to address areas of weakness and improve academic performance, drawing on the best available evidence and monitoring impact special educational needs and disability, looked after children, different ethnic groups with English as an Additional Language, most able pupils, differing ability cohorts) able pupils, differing ability cohorts).
 The provisions in place to support pupils' progress and attainment (and the progress and attainment of specific groups), and for knowing and understanding the impact of those provisions -- --

-Members & Trustees (the Board) CEO and Executive Team Local Governing Body Principal Monitor and evaluate the quality of teaching across schools and ensure that sufficient resources are allocated to deliver teaching excellence Responsible for supporting, challenging and advising the school in its programme of improvement.
+4. Quality of Teaching Members & Trustees (the Board) CEO and Executive Team Local Governing Body Principal Monitor and evaluate the quality of teaching across schools and ensure that sufficient resources are allocated to deliver teaching excellence Responsible for supporting, challenging and advising the school in its programme of improvement.
 Responsible for monitoring statutory compliance on behalf of the Board Responsible for knowing and understanding the school's own evaluation of the quality of teaching and ensuring the Principal is held accountable for improvements.
-Responsible for supporting and challenging the school in its programme of improvement Responsible for the quality of teaching in the school according to Trust policies and guidance Responsible for the accurate self- evaluation of the quality of teaching, its strengths and weaknesses and for taking action to improve the quality of teaching
+Responsible for supporting and challenging the school in its programme of improvement teaching in the school according to Trust policies and guidance

 5. Curriculum Members & Trustees (the Board) CEO and Executive Team Local Governing Body Principal Responsible for oversight of the curriculum as part of the overall strategy for school improvement Monitor the quality of education across the Trust and intervene as defined in the School Improvement Strategy if the curriculum is not meeting the needs of all children.
-Provide subject networks to support the delivery of a curriculum for an ever-changing World across the Trust schools Provide curriculum and statutory assessment guidance for all schools (EYFS, KS1 and KS2) Monitor the implementation of the curriculum across the Trust (with the LGB) support, challenge and advise the school in the development and implementation of its curriculum policy Responsible for monitoring statutory compliance on behalf of the Board Responsible for agreeing the principles on which the school's curriculum policy is developed Responsible for knowing and understanding the school's own evaluation of the quality of its curricular and co-curricular provision Support, challenge and advise the school in the development and implementation of its curriculum policy Ensure senior leaders are accountable for the overall quality of education within the school Responsible for the development and implementation of the school's curriculum policy Responsible for the quality of education provided across the school for all learners Responsible for the progression of learning across all subjects Responsible for ensuring statutory requirements regarding curriculum are adhered to across the school
+Provide subject networks to support the delivery of a curriculum for an ever-changing World across the Trust schools Provide curriculum and statutory assessment guidance for all schools (EYFS, KS1 and KS2) Monitor the implementation of the curriculum across the Trust (with the LGB) support, challenge and advise the school in the development and implementation of its curriculum policy Responsible for monitoring statutory compliance on behalf of the Board Responsible for the development and implementation of the school's curriculum policy Responsible for the quality of education provided across the school for all learners Responsible for the progression of learning across all subjects Responsible for ensuring statutory requirements regarding curriculum are adhered to across the school